 The accent makes it harder for people to understand what the non-native speaker is saying.
 They misattribute the difficulty in understanding the speech to the truthfulness of the statement.

-This is why I often encourage you to focus on being more easily understood, focus on clear communication rather than having a perfect accent.
+This is why I often encourage you to focus on communicating clearly and confidently, rather than having a perfect accent.

 Please understand that I’m not sharing this information to discourage you.